Accessibility Statement

 If there is a power outage, some automatic feeders may not function as intended.
 Pets might miss meals, especially if the outage occurs during scheduled feeding times.

-There may also be challenges in multi-cat households.
-One pet may monopolize the feeder or steal another pet's food.
+There may also be challenges in multi-cat households where one pet may monopolize the feeder or steal another pet's food.
+We recommend reading our guide on managing multi-cat households to best provide an efficient solution for owning and feeding multiple cats.

 grey and white tabby with tongue out sitting next to a bowl of kibble - how much should I feed my cat?